What Is Cash Flow?

 Common Habits That Lead to Cash Flow Problems

-Sometimes, cash flow issues are attributed to common habits of inexperienced entrepreneurs.
+Sometimes, cash flow issues are attributed to the everyday habits of inexperienced entrepreneurs.
 These habits tend to develop early on.
 Since they don’t immediately drive the business into the ground, the entrepreneur just continues running the business in this manner.

-A glance at cash flow data, however, would reveal that the business is clearly losing more money than it is earning.
+However, a glance at cash flow data would reveal that the business is losing more money than earning.
 Here are three common habits that lead to cash flow issues:

 1. Associating Revenue with Success

 An inexperienced entrepreneur might be so focused on revenue that they completely forget about these other metrics.
-But if they are not addressed, all the revenue in the world won’t keep the business alive.
+But if they are not addressed, all the world’s revenue won’t keep the business alive.
 That’s why it’s so important to monitor cash flow.
 If your cash flow is in good shape, your business is in good shape.
-Revenue, on the other hand, does not account for expenses, the length of your sales cycle, etc.
+On the other hand, revenue does not account for expenses, the length of your sales cycle, etc.

 2. Not Sticking to a Budget

 Maintaining a steady budget is not easy.
 After all, many business leaders subscribe to the timeless saying, “You’ve got to spend money to make money.”
 They might view budgeting as an obstacle to business growth.
-As a result, they take on too much debt, hire employees too early, and ultimately fail to understand that when you earn more money, you have to spend more money, too.
+As a result, they take on too much debt, hire employees too early, and ultimately fail to understand that when you earn more money, you have to spend more money as well.